 Microsoft Flight Simulator

-I was the lead designer, responsible for the entire website design; from user flow, through wireframing and iteration, to final visual design.
+I was the lead designer, responsible for the entire product design; from user flow, through wireframing and iteration, to final visual design.

 Identifying the key marketplace goals

 Design a modular system that would allow for flexibility with new product types

 Casual gamers that are new to flight simulator games

 Advanced flight sim hobbyists

 My first task was to create a flow chart that detailed the user journey from product discovery to the completion of the purchase.

 Other than the consumer-facing design, the marketplace also had to allow back-end users and third-party developers a way to upload new products.